New library spaces bring together art and community

 Albina Library: Exterior sculptures

-The Albina Library Sculpture Series is one of three new permanent public artworks at the renovated and expanded location.
-Local artist Greg A. Robinson will create a sequence of site-specific exterior sculptures which will greet library patrons, staff and visitors as they approach and enter the new building from the Russell Street entrance.
+Starting at the new addition on Russell Street, local artist Greg A. Robinson has created a sequence of site-specific exterior sculptures which will greet library patrons, staff and visitors as they approach and enter the new building.
+One of Greg’s sculptures will also be located in the beautiful new courtyard.
+The sculpture series is inspired by the traditional Chinookan story about the first fishing nets.
 As an enrolled member of the Chinook Indian Nation, Greg’s work centers and uplifts the histories, experiences and stories of the Indigenous peoples who originally lived in the Greater Portland area.
-Greg uses his artwork as a tool for education, inclusion and inspiration.
-Known for working in a variety of materials, including wood, stone, glass, metal and cement, this commission will add to a number of other public art installations Greg has created in the Pacific Northwest.
-Photo courtesy of the artist
+With very few Chinookan artists, and little information on the ancestral artform itself, Greg is committed to continuing to work in the traditional Chinookan style.
+Greg intentionally focuses on using long-lasting and durable materials in his practice, in order to address the challenges of preserving this vital cultural history and knowledge.
+More broadly, Greg uses his artwork as a tool for education, inclusion and inspiration.
+Known for working in a variety of materials, including wood, stone, glass, metal and cement, the sculptures for Albina Library add to a number of other public art installations Greg has created in the Pacific Northwest.

 Ảnh